carpentries-incubator/genome-mining/_episodes/05-bigscape.md

 ~~~
 {: .language-bash}

-Now make a folder for all of your BiG-SCAPE analysis and inside it
+Now make a directory for all of your BiG-SCAPE analysis and inside it
-make a folder that will contain all of the `gbks` of all of our genomes.
+make a directory that will contain all of the `gbks` of all of our genomes.
-This folder will be the input for BiG-SCAPE.
+This one will be the input for BiG-SCAPE.
 ~~~
 mkdir -p bigscape/bgcs_gbks/
 ~~~
 {: .language-bash}

-Now copy all the region `gbks`to this new folder, and look at the contents inside it:
+Now copy all the region `gbks`to this new directory, and look at the contents inside it:
 ~~~
 scp Streptococcus_agalactiae_*/*region*gbk bigscape/bgcs_gbks/
 ls bigscape/bgcs_gbks/